Val di Fassa holidays

 Across the Val di Fassa, you'll find a mix of traditional family-run restaurants alongside gourmet dining eateries.
 The cuisine combines alpine and Italian cooking, with hearty favourites like dumplings or strudel, not to mention plenty of pizza and pasta on your trip.

-For a meal with a mountain vibe, Canzei could be your ideal destination.
-At most of the hillside eateries, there'll be classics like schnitzel and stew all on the menu.
+For a meal with a mountain vibe, Canazei’s ideal.
+At most of the mountain eateries, there'll be classics like schnitzel and stew on the menu.

 Pizza on the piazza